Local acyclicity in $p$-adic cohomology: Relative curves and generic pushforwards

 \begin{remark} \begin{enumerate} \item The base change claim implies that any Frobenius structure on $M$ induces one on all of the higher direct images $\mathbf{R}^if_*M',\;\mathbf{R}^i_\mathrm{loc}f_*M',\; \mathbf{R}^if_!M'$, in a way compatible with the Poincar\'e pairings in (\ref{partii}). \item It was also shown in \cite{Ked06a} that formation of these higher direct images commutes with base change to the completed fraction field $L$ of $A'$. \end{enumerate} \end{remark}

 \begin{proof} In \cite{Ked06a} the case when $U=\A^1_S$, $B=A\weak{x}$ and $M$ admits a Frobenius structure was treated, we will explain here how to reduce to this case.
 First of all, passing to the irreducible constituents of $M$ we may assume that $M$ itself admits a Frobenius structure.
 Applying \cite[Theorem 1]{Ked05} at the generic point of $S$ and spreading out we can find an open immersion $S' \rightarrow S$ and a finite \'etale map $U_{S'} \rightarrow \A^1_{S'}$ of $S'$-schemes.
-Lifting to characteristic $0$ via Lemma \ref{lemma: mod ext} we can therefore find a dagger localisation $A\rightarrow A'$ such that there exists a finite \'etale morphism $A'\weak{x}\rightarrow B\otimes_A^\dagger A'$ of $A'$-algebras.
+After possibly further localising and lifting to characteristic $0$ via Lemma \ref{lemma: finite etale lift} we can therefore find a dagger localisation $A\rightarrow A'$ such that there exists a finite \'etale morphism $A'\weak{x}\rightarrow B\otimes_A^\dagger A'$ of $A'$-algebras.
 Taking the pushforward along this finite \'etale map doesn't change any of the higher direct images, so we can replace $A$ by $A'$ and $B\otimes^\dagger_A A'$ by $A'\weak{x}$, and thus reduce to considering the case where $B=A\weak{x}$. \end{proof}

-Our goal (more or less) will be to use the irregularity of a $\nabla$-module to give conditions under which we can take $A=A'$ in the above Theorem.
-If $f:U\rightarrow S$ is simple, and $\bar f$ is a simple compactification, then for each $\sigma_i$ we can base change $M$ along
+Roughly speaking, our goal will be to use the irregularity of a $\nabla$-module to give conditions under which we can take $A=A'$ in the above theorem.
+For each $\sigma_j$ we have the base change of $M$ along